 Determine the Spacecraft Clock Error

 We need to determine which epoch triggered which spacecraft clock reading.
 When the User spacecraft telemetry arrives at the ground (WSC) the data is time tagged with a ground receipt time (GRT, also called Earth Receipt Time, ERT).
 As IP has come to dominate ground data handling, a GRT may not be available to all customers.
 The MOC time processing software uses the GRT of the frames that enabled the spacecraft clock reading to estimate the time that the enable occurred.
 This involves a simple calculation similar to that used for the less accurate RDD method of clock correlation.
 An approximate range time to the satellite must be known in order to subtract the space propagation delay from the GRT in order to estimate when the VCDU enabled the clock reading by the Time Transfer Epoch.
-As complicated as it may sound, one of the nice things about the USCCS is that the OPM 66 contains a list of t1 and t3 times making is almost trivial to determine the spacecraft to ground propagation time.
+As complicated as it may sound, one of the nice things about the USCCS is that the OPM 66 contains a list of t1 and t3 times making it almost trivial to determine the spacecraft to ground propagation time.
 From orbit geometry, we know that the minimum round trip propagation time is at least 0.5 seconds.